evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 ### 2) Colors

 The image shows the planets and the Sun in real colors.
 It means that the objects look similar to what an astronaut would see when observing them from space.
-For example, if you were on a space ship you would perceive the Sun as white, while it looks yellow or orange from Earth due to the effect of *Rayleigh scattering* of sunlight in the atmosphere.
+For example, if you were on a space ship you would perceive the Sun as almost white, while it looks yellow or orange from Earth due to the effect of *Rayleigh scattering* of sunlight in the atmosphere.

 ### 3) Brightness